“How big a fool are you, old man? If there are enemies in this wood, a fire is the last thing we want.”

 The importance of white bears in folklore and myth is a long and respected telling.
 With all the sources George uses as inspiration to this story, including those of First Nation and Native American tales, his residence in Santa Fe, and his work at Wild Wolf Sanctuary, it is no surprise that he chose the symbolism of the white bear to pair with our black bear, Jon Snow.
 Let’s take a look.

 The author has mentioned that A Song of Ice and Fire is a three-part story, which is the standard format of any story.
 George has also informed readers that there will be important characters who die and then important characters later introduced.
-We first get glimpses of Val in the beginning of act 2:
+We first get glimpses of Val in the beginning of act 2, or most probably the Val archetype introduced in book 1:

 When Jon returns to Castle Black and the attack on the wall begins, Jon has this moment from atop the wall.
 Not only does this Val visual relate to the song and the mutiny, but it also relates back to Norse mythology.
 Odin had magical she-goat named Heiden, which grazed by the Yggdrasil tree, and its udders dispensed not milk but mead for the warriors in Odin’s Great Hall: